Directed by: Andrew Lau, Alan Mak || Produced by: Andrew Lau

 Running Time: 101 minutes

 Andrew Lau’s 2002 Hong Kong double-agent thriller is known to most Western cinephiles and second-tier Asian film fans as “that movie Martin Scorsese remade (or ripped off, depending who you ask) to finally win Best Picture at the 2006 Academy Awards.”
 That’s how I first heard of it, anyway.
-Most Asian viewers and avid followers of world cinema have long been familiar with Lau’s gangster drama, however, and the cop vs. Triad narrative has gone on to become a modern classic in the crime drama genre.
+Most Asian viewers and avid followers of world cinema have long been familiar with Lau’s gangster drama, however, and the cop vs. Triad narrative has grown to become a modern classic in the crime drama genre.
 If you’ve only seen the later Scorsese cover, you know the basic premise: Two rats, one criminal associate infiltrating Internal Affairs, and an undercover policeman infiltrating the opposing rat’s crime syndicate, work with their respective secret teams to uncover the identity of their enemy moles.

 Unfortunately, if you have seen Scorsese’s take on the original material, much of what takes place in Lau’s film will seem familiar to you, possibly even repetitive.
 The two films are so similar that one wonders what was the point of Scorsese remaking the film in the first place, other than the obvious fact that he loves gangster dramas and wanted to nail that coveted Best Picture Oscar that had long eluded him.
 Now that’s not to say that Scorsese’s movie was bad or wasn’t worth watching, nor does that imply the original work here done by Lau wasn’t interesting enough to warrant a second go.
 However, the problem with far too similar remakes (as well as overly familiar rehash-sequels) is that seeing one generally suffices the same artistic merit done by seeing them all.
 There isn’t much to differentiate Infernal Affairs (IA) from The Departed other than the ethnicity of each movie’s star-studded casts.